earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial05-epsg-crs.md

 After completing this tutorial, you will be able to:

-* Identify the `proj4` vs `EPSG` vs `WKT` crs format when presented with all three formats
+* Identify the `proj4` vs `EPSG` vs `WKT` crs format when presented with all three formats.
-* Look up a `CRS` definition in `proj4`, `EPSG` or `WKT` formats using spatialreference.org
+* Look up a `CRS` definition in `proj4`, `EPSG` or `WKT` formats using spatialreference.org.
-* Create a `proj4` string in `R` using an `EPSG` code
+* Create a `proj4` string in `R` using an `EPSG` code.
 * Look up an `proj4` string using an `epsg` code with `dplyr` pipes the the `make_EPSG()` function.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need

 You will need a computer with internet access to complete this lesson and the data for week 4 of the course.

 [<i class="fa fa-download" aria-hidden="true"></i> Download Week 4 Data (~500 MB)](https://ndownloader.figshare.com/files/7525363){:data-proofer-ignore='' .btn }

 </div>

-In the previous lessons we learned what a coordinate reference system (`CRS`) is, the components of a coordinate reference system and the general differences between projected and geographic coordinate reference systems.
-In this lesson we will cover the different ways that `CRS` information is stored.
+In the previous lessons you learned what a coordinate reference system (`CRS`) is, the components of a coordinate reference system and the general differences between projected and geographic coordinate reference systems.
+In this lesson you will cover the different ways that `CRS` information is stored.

 ### Coordinate Reference System Formats